woozai/Client-server-networking/README.md

 - **Peer Exchange**
   Connected servers exchange an encoded list of all known server addresses (`ip:port`) so each node maintains an up-to-date cluster view.

-### 2. Client Registration
+### 2. Client Registration & Server Connections
 1. **Select & Connect**
    A client prompts for a username and server choice, then opens a TCP socket to that server.
 2. **Handshake**
    The client sends a “register” packet containing its username.
+3. **Peer Discovery**
+   The server responds with an encoded list of all active peers.
+The client then opens parallel TCP connections to each peer.
+4. **RTT Probing & Failover**
+   The client sends “echo” packets on every socket, measures each Round-Trip Time, and automatically switches its active messaging socket to the lowest-latency server.
-3. **Registry Update**
+5. **Registry Update**
-   The server adds the client to its `clients` map and makes that information available to its peer servers.
+   The original server adds the client to its `clients` map and propagates that info to all peers.

 ### 3. Message Routing & Forwarding
 - **Direct Delivery**